whitemike889/azure-dm-client/README.md

 #### Setup Azure cloud resources

-Setup cloud resources by following steps mentioned in https://docs.microsoft.com/en-us/azure/iot-dps/tutorial-set-up-cloud and gather below information.
+Setup cloud resources by following steps mentioned in https://docs.microsoft.com/en-us/azure/iot-dps/tutorial-set-up-cloud and gather the information below.

     --ID Scope - You can get from Azure portal -> Device Provisioning Services -> Overview -> ID Scope.
     --Global device end point - You can get from Azure portal -> Device Provisioning Services -> Overview -> Global device endpoint.

 #### Enroll the device in DPS
-* Set up Windows IoT device with TPM by using the below link if you do not have already. https://developer.microsoft.com/en-us/windows/iot/getstarted
+* Set up Windows IoT device with TPM by using the below link if you have not already. https://developer.microsoft.com/en-us/windows/iot/getstarted

 * Connect to device using PowerShell by using device administrator credentials from your development machine.